 The College also provides numerous professional development opportunities to assist the faculty and staff in addressing the diverse needs of students.
 These professional development opportunities include best practices for online instruction, accessibility training, and basic skills workshops, among others.
 For example, many faculty have completed in-depth Canvas training that was optional for faculty who wanted to include online resources for their face-to-face classes.
 The College has had several On Course Workshops that provide faculty with training to engage students in active learning.
 The College also provides faculty and staff with various Ally trainings to increase the campus awareness of the unique needs of the College's diverse student population.
-The College also has Flex days and All College Meetings, which provide training for faculty have seized the opportunity to create more equitable teaching practices and an equity-focused classroom environment (Canvas Training details, On-Course Flyers, List of Ally Training, Flex Day agenda, and All College Meeting agenda).
+The College also has Flex days and All College Meetings, which provide training for faculty to make their syllabi more welcoming and to handle various student situations.
+For the past two years, the college has been working closely with the Center for Urban Education (CUE), and many faculty have seized the opportunity to create more equitable teaching practices and an equity-focused classroom environment (Canvas Training details, On-Course Flyers, List of Ally Training, Flex Day agenda, and All College Meeting agenda).